kookies0901/sumo-simulation/sumo_help.md

                                         maintained to avoid collision detection.
-                                        If a negative value is given, the carFollowModel parameter is used --max-num-vehicles INT               Delay vehicle insertion to stay within the given maximum number --max-num-teleports INT              Abort the simulation if the given maximum number of teleports is exceeded
+                                        If a negative value is given, the carFollowModel parameter is used --keep-after-arrival TIME            After a vehicle arrives, keep it in memory for the given TIME (for TraCI access) --max-num-vehicles INT               Delay vehicle insertion to stay within the given maximum number --max-num-persons INT                Delay person insertion to stay within the given maximum number --max-num-teleports INT              Abort the simulation if the given maximum number of teleports is exceeded